Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 Clear out the commented code, and add some variables which will be used later in the script.

-These variables defines how fast the player moves and how jumping and gravity impact the players movement.
+These variables define how fast the player moves and how jumping and gravity impact the players movement.

 ![Screen Shot 2022-08-05 at 1.33.52 pm.png](fpsPlayerScriptVariables.png)